 Drive-through: because it is safer

-Drive-through coronavirus testing sites in Seoul, South Korea have helped the country successfully test hundreds of thousands of people in the country since the outbreak began.
+Drive-through coronavirus testing sites in Seoul, South Korea, have helped the country successfully test hundreds of thousands of people in the country since the outbreak began.

 That number is likely to continue to increase.
 Nearly 20.000 people are now being tested every day in South Korea, according to with the BBC , much more than anywhere else in the world.
 According to the data collected last weekend , South Korea is running nearly 4 tests for every 1000 people.
 The US, for comparison, is still stuck at 5 tests per million inhabitants.

-One way to speed up the process, in addition to the use of fast and reliable tests, is to allow people to stay in cars while they are being tested.
+One way to speed up the process, in addition to the use of rapid and reliable tests, is to allow people to stay in cars while they are being tested.
 All patients need to do to undergo the test is to roll down the window and stick out their tongue to receive the swab.